Wolox/tech-guides/frontend/angular-js/README.md

 ## Project Bootstrapper

-At [Wolox](http://wolox.com.ar), we have developed the [AngularJS Bootstrap](http://github.com/wolox/frontend-bootstrap) (use `angular` branch) to create our AngularJS projects.
+At [Wolox](http://wolox.com.ar), we have developed the [AngularJS Bootstrap](https://github.com/wolox/angularjs-bootstrap) to create our AngularJS projects.
 You'll find a detailed guide to start with your project in its README.

 ## Style Guide